drewt/Telos/README.md

     $ ./qemu

-or Bochs,

-    $ bochs

-TSH
+tsh
 ---

-Telos comes with a basic shell and a few programs (mostly tests).
-Type 'help' at the prompt for a list of commands.
+Telos comes with a basic shell and a few programs.
+Most of these programs are placeholders for testing until a more complete user space is available.

 Git Repository
 --------------